responsive-sk/hdm-boot/docs/architecture/domain-driven-design.md

 ## Overview

-This document describes the Domain-Driven Design implementation in the MVA Bootstrap project.
+This document describes the Domain-Driven Design implementation in the HDM Boot project.
 The architecture separates pure business logic from framework concerns, following Clean Architecture principles with clear layer boundaries.

 ## Architecture Layers